Sirenomelia: Shiloh Pepin

 Shiloh Jade Pepin (August 4, 1999 – October 23, 2009) was born in Kennebunkport, Maine, with her lower extremities fused, no bladder, no uterus, no rectum, only 6 inches of large intestine, no vagina, only one quarter of a kidney and one ovary.
 Her parents initially anticipated she could expect only a few months of life.
 At the age of four months, her natural kidney failed, and she began dialysis.

+In 1998, before she was born, Elmer and Leslie had a stillborn daughter, named Molly.

 A kidney transplant at age two lasted a number of years, and in 2007, a second kidney transplant was successful.
 She attended Consolidated Elementary School.
 She remained hopeful about her condition, joked often, and lived her life happily, despite her challenges, as seen in the TLC documentary Extraordinary People: Mermaid Girl.
 Shiloh and her family were debating surgery because of the risks involved, even though it would improve her quality of life.

 Many people who have sirenomelia undergo surgery at a young age, but Shiloh was already eight years old at the time and had not undergone surgery.
 Shiloh was the only one of three survivors of sirenomelia without surgery for separation of the conjoined legs.
 She died of pneumonia on October 23, 2009, at Maine Medical Center in Portland, Maine, at the age of ten; having appeared on The Oprah Winfrey Show on September 22, 2009.
 Shiloh gained a following of admirers after documenting her condition on television and the internet.